Is a VPN legal in the UK? Lawful use, service terms and travel risks

 Useful when you want extra separation between entry and exit, but remember: multi-hop is not magic invisibility.
 In restrictive countries it can add latency and complexity, so treat it as a privacy layer, not the first fix for blocked traffic.

 This is the feature that matters most in grey zones.
 It disguises obvious VPN signatures so the connection blends in better with ordinary encrypted web traffic.
-That is why it often beats raw speed in travel scenarios.
+It often beats raw speed in travel scenarios.

 Bridges, Shadowsocks-style helpers, or alternative entry paths can be a last-resort path when standard servers are blocked.
 Use them only after the clean, normal route fails, not as your first impulse.